DOI-USGS/asc-public-docs/docs/how-to-guides/isis-stac-api/how-to-query-stac-api.md

 `sort` (required if you want the latest versioned DEM)

-Controls the order of returned Items.
+Controls the order of returned items.
 Multiple sort fields can be specified; they are applied in order.

 - Type: array of objects
 - Required: yes if requesting the latest versioned DEM; optional otherwise